ramiinberg/shrimberg-eslint/README.md

 }
 ```

- - Or you can install and configure ESLint using this command or you could also make empty .eslintrc file:
+ - Or you can install and configure ESLint using this command:
 ```
 npm init @eslint/config
 ```

+ - Or you could also make empty .eslintrc file

 3. Copy the .prettierrc file from this repository into your project folder